kreauniv/comp350/_sources/json.rst.txt

     characters.
 Can you read the "railroad diagrams" there?
 Express in your own railroad diagram

 JSON is a flexible serialization format for some kinds of data.
-It's structure is designed to map conveniently to common data structures used in programming applications.
+Its structure is designed to map conveniently to common data structures used in programming applications.
 However, it is not always clear which particular way data "ought to be" represented in JSON.
 The software/system designer needs to take various